 One (1) member from the California Resource Conservation Districts.

 The remaining seven (7) members shall be nominated from organizations representing rangeland owners.
+Nominated individuals do not have to be a member or affiliated with the nominating organization, but the nominating organization should have a clear connection to rangeland owners and have the background and expertise to reasonably assess the capability of a potential candidate to fulfill the duties of an RMAC committee member.

-Ex-Officio Member:
+Ex-Officio Member

 A Board member shall be appointed by the Chairman of the Board to serve as an ex-officio member of RMAC.
 The Board member shall have no vote in Committee actions except in the case of a tie.

-Officers:
+Officers

 RMAC shall annually elect from its voting membership a Chairperson and vice Chairperson.

+Conflicts of Interest

+As an advisory committee under the oversight of the Board, members of RMAC may be perceived as quasi-public officials even though the committee lacks decision-making authority.
+As such, it is important that the members be aware of and avoid potential conflicts of interest, and even the possible perception of a conflict of interest.
+Generally, members must avoid participating in or influencing any decision in which they have a direct or indirect financial interest or other personal interest.
+The California conflict of interest rules that may apply to a particular member, or in a particular situation, can be very complex.
+If any questions or concerns arise regarding a potential conflict of interest, RMAC members should seek guidance from the Board’s legal counsel.

 Procedures

-Quorum:
+Quorum

 A quorum shall consist of a minimum of six (6) voting members.

-Meetings:
+Members that recuse themselves from a vote are counted towards the quorum.

+Meetings

 RMAC shall meet a minimum of four times annually.
 Additional meetings may be held as needed.
 Meetings shall be called at the request of the Chairperson, or in their absence, by the vice Chairperson.
 The meetings of RMAC shall be duly noticed and open to the public in compliance with the Bagley-Keene Open Meeting Act.

-Subcommittees:
+Subcommittees

 The Chairperson may appoint subcommittees to facilitate the duties of RMAC, as needed.
 Membership may be drawn from RMAC, technical consultants, and others as necessary.
 These subcommittees operate under the requirements of the Bagley-Keene Open Meeting Act.

-Reports and Recommendations:
+Reports and Recommendations

 RMAC shall report its findings and recommendations to the Board and/or Secretaries as soon as possible after each meeting.
 Recommendations by RMAC for action by the Board or the Secretaries shall be on matters within the purview of the Board or the Secretaries, respectively, and shall clearly indicate what action, if any, is requested.
+The RMAC Chair or Board generally report on the RMAC’s activities via verbal updates or formal presentations at Board meetings throughout the year, and at other related agency departmental meetings as warranted.

 APPENDIX – RELEVANT CALIFORNIA STATUTE SECTIONS